 As we look forward, some of our current goals include:

 Sharing decades of knowledge and innovation through training workshops.

-Building a new transition house and second stage housing that include a daycare
+Building a new transition house and second stage housing.

 Collaborating on community anti-violence initiatives for youth and families.